Florida school shooter was damaged even before birth, defense attorney says

 Even after she decided to give him up for adoption, Woodard did little to ensure that the baby she was turning over to Lynda Cruz and her husband, Roger, was happy and healthy.

 The couple came to South Florida from Long Island, New York, and Lynda Cruz, 48, longed to have a child to raise.
 Roger Cruz was already in his 60s.
 Nine months after they adopted Nikolas, they learned his mother was pregnant again.
-They would go on to adopt the half brother, whom they named Zachary.
+They would go on to adopt the half-brother, who they named Zachary.

 During her pregnancy with Zachary, Woodard was in jail and receiving adequate medical care.
 Zachary Cruz was not born with the same mental challenges as his brother.